Online Shopping Statistics for Savvy Consumers

 In addition to this, 42% can’t make their debt payments, 8% have financial legal problems, and 8% have criminal legal problems.
 Those are the consequences.
 Heedless, unchecked shopping doesn’t just lead to having too many things in your closet.
 It can cause serious financial problems for both you and your family.

-Some of our online sales statistics do indeed sound a little scary.
-But despite the numbers and facts we’ve shared with you, the point of this article isn’t to turn you away from shopping.
+Despite the concerning numbers and facts we’ve shared with you, the point of this article isn’t to turn you away from shopping.
 We believe shopping is a fun activity that most people enjoy, and online stores make it easy to indulge.
 Unless you’re burdened by a serious addiction, there’s no need to avoid it.

 Instead of banning yourself from shopping, what we really want is for you to become a savvy consumer.
 Manage your finances, control your impulse to buy, and make informed purchases instead of surrendering to a sales craze.
 Plan how you spend your money, always listen to reviews from the people you trust, and do your research before buying.